Your 3 Missouri Unplanned Pregnancy Options

 Are you financially stable enough to raise a child?
 In 2013, the average cost to raise a child until the age of 18 was $245,340, and that’s a number that’s only going to rise as time passes.
 Of course, this cost is spread out over many years.
 Still, it takes a lot to support a child.
 Many women who ultimately decide not to parent do so because they’re not ready to financially provide for their child in the way that they wish.

 Do you want to be a parent?
 If the answer to this question is no, it’s okay.
 Not all women want to be parents, and there’s nothing wrong with that.

 You might assume that, as an adoption agency, we would try to talk you out of pursuing an abortion.
 That’s not the case.
 Again, no one can tell you what to do about your unplanned pregnancy.
 Only you know what’s best for you.
-If abortion is something you’re considering, we want you to be as educated about the process as possible:
+If abortion is something you’re considering, we want you to be as educated about the process as possible.

 There are three kinds of abortion.
 The first, which is known as the “abortion pill,” or “medication abortion,” costs around $800.
 The other two in-clinic options — aspiration or dilation and evacuation — can cost up to $1,500.

 In the first 10 weeks of your pregnancy, you can take pills that end your pregnancy.
-You’ll take the first pill at a health center or doctor’s office and the second later at home.
-You’ll have the abortion at home.
+This allows you to have the abortion at home.
+Beyond 10 weeks, you will have to have an in-clinic abortion.

 Missouri requires that women wait 72 hours after receiving state-directed counseling before having an abortion.
 This means you would talk with your doctor and then be required to wait three days before actually having the abortion.